GarryKAB/Filler_WeThinkCode/README.md

 The main goal of the project is to introduce us to basic algorithms and to have us manipulate inputs and outputs.

+## Running and compiling
+The resources folder contains the VM, maps and players provided.

+Run `make` and the 'filler' executable will be created.
+Then `cd` into the `resources` directory.
+Run it with `./filler_vm -p1 ../filler -p2 players/[player] -f maps/[map]`.